BonneChaussure/template_cpp/README.md

 ./scripts/install.sh
 ```
 Or you can install them manualy.
 This command will install :
--  clang (as a complier), cmake and make
+-  clang (as a complier), cmake and make (and homebrew for macos if not already installed)

 # ⚙️ Build Instructions